WZRM: The New 97.7/The Beat

 During December 2016, rumors were circulating that Entercom was planning to split the WAAF simulcast and flip WKAF to an urban format in January 2017.
 In addition, the Twitter profiles for the new afternoon hosts of WAAF only mentioned 107.3 FM; a simulcast for the station was also added onto the HD2 channel of WKAF and the HD3 channel of WEEI-FM, which, as HD Radio did not have signal interference, could cover areas of Boston that 107.3 didn't cover, thus eliminating the need for a simulcast and making room for such a move.
 Those rumors were confirmed on the 3rd, as WKAF began running liners redirecting listeners to WAAF, the aforementioned HD channels, or WAAF's online stream.
 On January 5, 2017, at 10:50 a.m., in the middle of playing "You've Got Another Thing Coming" by Judas Priest, WKAF split from the simulcast and flipped back to urban adult contemporary with a heavy rhythmic oldies base, branded as "The New 97.7".
 The first song was "Cool It Now" by Boston's own New Edition.

 On February 2, 2017, CBS Radio (which locally owned WBZ (AM), WBZ-FM, WBMX, WODS, and WZLX) announced it would merge with Entercom.
 On October 10, 2017, CBS Radio announced that as part of the process of obtaining regulatory approval of the merger, WKAF would be one of sixteen stations that would be divested by Entercom, along with sister station WRKO, WBZ (AM), WBZ-FM, and WZLX.
 On November 1, 2017, iHeartMedia announced that they would acquire WKAF, WBZ (AM), WRKO and WZLX (WBZ-FM would be swapped to Beasley Broadcast Group in exchange for WMJX).
 To meet ownership limits set by the FCC, iHeart would place WKOX into the Ocean Stations Trust in order to be sold off to a different owner.
-The merger was approved on November 9, 2017, and was consummated on the 17th. iHeart then began operating WKAF, WBZ, and WZLX under a local marketing agreement.
+The merger was approved on November 9, 2017, and was consummated on November 17. iHeart then began operating WKAF, WBZ, and WZLX under a local marketing agreement.
 The sale of WKAF, WRKO, WZLX, and WBZ to iHeart was completed on December 19, 2017.

-On June 28, 2019, at 6:00 a.m., after playing "End of the Road" by Boyz II Men, WKAF flipped to a self-described "rhythmic classic hits" format as "97.7 The Beat", which was a variation of the rhythmic oldies format featuring rhythmic and pop hits from the 1980s, 1990s, and 2000s; the first song on "The Beat" was "Beat It" by Michael Jackson.
+On June 28, 2019, at 6:00 a.m., after playing "End of the Road" by Boyz II Men, WKAF flipped to a self-described "rhythmic classic hits" format as "97.7 The Beat", which was a variation of the rhythmic oldies format featuring rhythmic and pop hits from the 1980s, 1990s, and 2000s.
+The first song on "The Beat" was "Beat It" by Michael Jackson.